yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 The maximum size of the array is `Integer.MAX_VALUE`.

-It is recommended that we should define the size of the ArrayList if we know it in advance since the time spent in enlarging the array and copying data could be saved :`public ArrayList(int initialCapacity)`.
+It is recommended that we should define the size of the ArrayList if we know it in advance:`public ArrayList(int initialCapacity)`.
+This is because the time spent in enlarging the array and copying data could be saved.